raffis/kjournal/docs/server/cmdref/kjournal-apiserver.md

       --enable-admission-plugins strings                        admission plugins that should be enabled in addition to default enabled ones (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionWebhook).
 Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionWebhook.
 The order of plugins in this flag does not matter.
       --enable-garbage-collector                                Enables the generic garbage collector.
 MUST be synced with the corresponding flag of the kube-controller-manager. (default true)
       --encryption-provider-config string                       The file containing configuration for encryption providers to be used for storing secrets in etcd
-      --es-allow-insecure-tls                                   Allow insecure TLS connections.
-Do not verify the certificate --es-audit-index audit-*                                  The index pattern where the kubernetes audit documents are stored.
-(For example: audit-*).
-You may specify multiple ones comma separated
-      --es-audit-timestamp-field string                         The index field which is used as timestamop field for the audit documents (default "@timestamp")
-      --es-cacert string                                        Path to the CA (PEM) used to verify the server tls certificate
-      --es-container-index logstash-*                           The index pattern where the kubernetes container logs are stored.
-(For example: logstash-*).
-You may specify multiple ones comma separated
-      --es-container-namespace-field string                     The field which holds the kubernetes namespace.
-This field must not be indexed using any analyers!
-Usually a .keyword field is wanted here (default "kubernetes.namespace_name.keyword")
-      --es-container-timestamp-field string                     The index field which is used as timestamop field for the audit documents (default "@timestamp")
-      --es-refresh-rate duration                                The refresh rate to poll from elasticsearch while checking for new documents during watch requests (default 500ms)
-      --es-url strings                                          Elasticsearch URL, you may add multiple ones comma separated (default [http://localhost:9200])
-      --etcd-cafile string                                      SSL Certificate Authority file used to secure etcd communication.
-      --etcd-certfile string                                    SSL certification file used to secure etcd communication.
-      --etcd-compaction-interval duration                       The interval of compaction requests.
-If 0, the compaction request from apiserver is disabled. (default 5m0s)
-      --etcd-count-metric-poll-period duration                  Frequency of polling etcd for number of resources per type.
-0 disables the metric collection. (default 1m0s)
-      --etcd-db-metric-poll-interval duration                   The interval of requests to poll etcd and update metric.
-0 disables the metric collection (default 30s)
-      --etcd-healthcheck-timeout duration                       The timeout to use when checking etcd health. (default 2s) --etcd-keyfile string                                     SSL key file used to secure etcd communication.
-      --etcd-prefix string                                      The prefix to prepend to all resource paths in etcd. (default "/registry/sample-apiserver")
-      --etcd-servers strings                                    List of etcd servers to connect with (scheme://ip:port), comma separated.
-      --etcd-servers-overrides strings                          Per-resource etcd servers overrides, comma separated.
-The individual override format: group/resource#servers, where servers are URLs, semicolon separated.
-Note that this applies only to resources compiled into this server binary.
       --feature-gates mapStringBool                             A set of key=value pairs that describe feature gates for alpha/experimental features.
 Options are:
                                                                 APIListChunking=true|false (BETA - default=true)
                                                                 APIPriorityAndFairness=true|false (BETA - default=true)